-6.2.1 Continuation of Use.
+- 6.2.1 Continuation of Use.
 Any lawful building or structure or use of a building, structure or land or any part thereof existing at the time of adoption of this bylaw may be continued.
-A nonconforming building or structure shall not be structurally altered, enlarged or reconstructed except as hereinafter set forth.

-6.2.2 Re-establishment of Nonconforming Uses.
-Any building, structure or use of land devoted to a nonconforming use, or any building, structure or use of land considered a nonconforming use at the time of adoption of this bylaw may, if damaged or destroyed by fire or other accidental cause, be reconstructed or restored within the same portion of the lot as used before, provided that such reconstruction or restoration is started within twenty-four (24) months following damage or destruction.

-6.2.3 Pre-existing Non-conforming Structures or Uses
+A nonconforming building or structure shall not be structurally altered, enlarged or reconstructed except as hereinafter set forth. - 6.2.2 Re-establishment of Nonconforming Uses.
+Any building, structure or use of land devoted to a nonconforming use, or any building, structure or use of land considered a nonconforming use at the time of adoption of this bylaw may, if damaged or destroyed by fire or other accidental cause, be reconstructed or restored within the same portion of the lot as used before, provided that such reconstruction or restoration is started within twenty-four (24) months following damage or destruction. - 6.2.3 Pre-existing Non-conforming Structures or Uses

-A. Any lawful pre-existing nonconforming structures or buildings or uses may be reconstructed, extended or altered provided that such alteration or extension is in accordance with the applicable dimensional requirements of Article 7 of this Bylaw, and further provided that no such reconstruction, extension or alteration shall be permitted unless the Zoning Board of Appeals determines, by special permit, that such reconstruction, extension or alteration shall not be substantially more detrimental than the existing non-conforming use or structure to the neighborhood.
-No special permit is needed if the reconstruction, extension or alteration does not increase the nonconforming nature of the dwelling.
+A. Any lawful pre-existing nonconforming structures or buildings or uses may be reconstructed, extended or altered provided that such alteration or extension does not create any new nonconformity and further provided that no such reconstruction, extension or alteration shall be permitted unless the Zoning Board of Appeals determines, by special permit, that such reconstruction, extension or alteration shall not be substantially more detrimental than the existing non-conforming use or structure to the neighborhood.
+No special permit is needed if the reconstruction, extension or alteration is to be a nonconforming single or two-family dwelling and said reconstruction, extension or alteration does not increase the nonconforming nature of the dwelling.
 In addition, no such building shall be added to, enlarged, or reconstructed to an extent greater than fifty percent (50%) of its area at the time of the adoption of this Bylaw or such amendment or except as provided for in Section 4.7.2M.